jo-automIT/argocd-demo/README.md

 to trigger a rollout change any configuration inside the rollout resource.

 we set the image-tag to **0.2** to get a new verion of the application.\
-this can be done by editing the parameters inside the argocd webinterface or the rollout resource (with k edit ...).
+this can be done by editing the parameters inside the argocd webinterface.

 ```shell
 image.tag=0.2